Kolf: History

 Oddly, while Scotland was developing its own interpretation of colf as a spacious outdoor game, which would eventually morph into the modern game of golf, the Dutch were doing exactly the opposite with colf.
 Instead of playing in the open, more and more were adapting the game to a form that could be played on the old maliespel courses, which mostly adjoined taverns and inns.
 Increasingly, the courses were roofed over until finally, the new game was entirely played indoors.
 Thus was born the unique Dutch game of kolf.

 From the beginning of the 18th century, the game caught on quickly.
 Records show that by 1769 there were about 200 courses in Amsterdam alone of which more than 30 were covered.
 In 1792, there were 350 courses in the whole of the Netherlands, almost half of them covered.

 Initially, players used the same sticks as they had for colf, with bails made of tightly-wound wool, covered with leather.
-Hiwever, as kolf developed, a larger ball came into use that was more suitable for the new form of the game, and the sticks became correspondingly heavier.
+However, as kolf developed, a larger ball came into use that was more suitable for the new form of the game, and the sticks became correspondingly heavier.

-A major technical breakthrough came in 1830, when balls made of gutta-percha, an early form of rubber, were introduced.
+A major technical breakthrough came when balls made of gutta-percha, an early form of rubber, were introduced.
 Those balls were larger still, the gutta-percha softer and less resilient than the rubber of today.
 They were used in addition to the wool-and-leather balls, rather than replacing them.

 No one is certain why kolf swiftly began to fade in popularity towards the end of the last century.
 There was competition from newer sports such as soccer and cycling, of course, but a more likely reason seems to be that the cafe owners who operated most of the courses found that they were no longer economical.
 One by one, the courses fell into disuse, and the space was used otherwise.
 Now many old cafés' dance floors or billiard tables hide what once was a kolf course.

 Of the 14 courses still in use, all but one are in the tiny villages of the northern part of North Holland.
 The one course found outside North Holland is in Utrecht, in the St. Eloyen Gasthuis (St. Eloy's Hospice).
 The beautiful course is the oldest in the Netherlands; although it has been restored more than once, its history dates back to 1730.
 The Gasthuis (or old hospice) is a building owned by the city’s ancient guild of metalsmiths.